-The following actions are a subsample of some of the ethical violations specific to this course:
+The following actions is a subsample of some of the ethical violations specific to this course:

-- Informing students of the content of a recitation exercise before the student has attended their recitation. - Completing any portion of a recitation exercise that is not your own. - Broadcasting, disseminating, or discussing in any manner or form solutions to any graded content without actual collaboration.
+- Completing any portion of a recitation exercise that is not your own. - Broadcasting or disseminating or discussing in any manner or form solutions to graded content without actual collaboration.
 Put more simply, if you are sharing solutions with other students who may merely be copying your solutions, then that is an ethical violation.
 As discussed later, you are allowed to collaborate with other students as long as you are all making a good faith effort to do the work individually.
 You cannot and should not violate the spirit of this privilege. - Falsely or inaccurately claiming activity on assignments or recitation exercises or other graded content.
 You should be aware that Canvas tracks ALL of your on-line activity, including each time you have logged on, each click you have made, each assignment/quiz you have opened, etc. Therefore, do not claim that you logged into an assignment and submitted it before the due date when in fact you did not because it is clear in Canvas that you did not.